solana-turbin3/Q3_25_Builder_Abduovv/README.md

-# Q3_25_Builder_Abduovv
+# Turbin3 Q3 – Proof of Work

-This repository contains my Q3 2025 cohort projects and prerequisites for the Turbin3 organization.
+This repo documents my journey and contributions during the **Turbin3 Q3 Cohort**.
+I'll be building Solana-based projects using tools like Anchor, TypeScript, and more.

+---

+## 📁 Projects